dibakash/IITM-DBMS/README.md

 - Deletion Anomaly
 - Update Anomaly

-Let us consider this relation / table showing Suppliers of some machine parts with $Primary key: (SID, PID)$
+Let us consider this relation / table showing Suppliers of some machine parts with$Primary key: (SID, PID)$

 ![1732007259667](image/normalization/1732007259667.png)

 #### Update Anomaly

-Suppose you want to update the city of supplier $S1$.
-Because of repetitions of the data $S1$ is available in multiple rows.
+Suppose you want to update the city of supplier$S1$.
+Because of repetitions of the data$S1$ is available in multiple rows.
 It might happen that update missed out for one or two or some rows due to some technical/manual/logic issue and we end up with conflicting data.
 This is called **update Anomaly**

 #### Deletion Anomaly